z4gon/metroidvania-godot-game/README.md

 ## Boss Enemy Animation

 - Create a Fly animation by adding keyframes for the elements in the inverse kinematics chain.

+## Boss Enemy Chase Player

+- Implement a movement very similar to the `FlyEnemy`, except for the Boss will only move horizontally and try to position on top of the player.